mycrEEpy/box/README.md

 `box` provides the following functionality:

+* Context which is canceled when the SIGINT or SIGTERM signal is received
 * Logger based on slog which automatically uses the JSON handler in Kubernetes
 * Optional web server based on Echo with liveness/readiness & metrics endpoints